 Imputation of earnings has the largest effect on total net household income because of the proportion of cases with missing earnings data and the fact that earnings are commonly the main source of household income.
-For main jobs, imputed values were calculated from a regression model that related earnings to a set of explanatory variables, such as age and sex, full-time or part-time employment, car ownership, tenure, receipt of means tested benefits, and NS-SEC.
-For imputation of second and subsequent jobs, Hot Deck imputation was used.
-In Hot Deck imputation, respondents were sorted into imputation groups according to likely determinants.
-Cases with missing data were donated values from cases with data which were in their imputation groups, according to the characteristics chosen.
+For earnings from main and other jobs, imputed values were calculated using Hot Deck imputation.
+In Hot Deck imputation respondents are sorted into imputation groups according to likely determinants.
+Cases with missing data are donated values from cases with data which are in their imputation groups, according to the characteristics chosen.
+The determinants were selected from a regression model that related earnings to a set of explanatory variables, such as age and sex, full-time or part-time employment, car ownership, tenure, receipt of means tested benefits, and NS-SEC.
+When selecting the determinants for Other Adults variables such as the relationship to the Highest Income Householder were also used.

 Imputation of income from benefits was undertaken for each benefit separately.
 For benefits which were received by only a few people, no modelling could be undertaken and the median value of receipt for these benefits was imputed.
-For non-means tested benefits which are received by a significant number of respondents, entitlement levels were approximated using variables collected in the rest of the social survey interview.
-For example, Child Benefit is dependent on the number of children, and whether the recipient is a lone parent.
-For these benefits, Hot Deck imputation was used, with the imputation classes reflecting the entitlement rules as closely as possible.
-For means tested benefits which are received by a significant number of respondents, Hot Deck imputation was used, with the imputation classes reflecting entitlement rules as closely as possible.
-These were undertaken after imputation of earnings and other sources of income, as they were dependent on the income of the household.
+For other benefits which are received by a significant number of respondents (e.g. State Retirement Pension), Hot Deck imputation was used, with the imputation classes reflecting the entitlement rules as closely as possible.
+Imputation of income from benefits was undertaken after imputation of earnings and other sources of income, as income from benefits can be dependent on the income of the household.

-Imputation of income from miscellaneous income was undertaken separately.
+Imputation of miscellaneous income was undertaken separately.
 Most miscellaneous sources of income were received by a small number of respondents and no modelling could be undertaken.
 The median value of receipt was imputed for these components.
-For components where modelling could be undertaken - investment income, and income from non-state pensions - Hot Deck imputation was used, with the imputation classes based on the variables in the models that had the most explanatory power.
+For components where modelling could be undertaken (e.g. Investment income, non-State pensions and Student loans) - Hot Deck imputation was used, with the imputation classes based on the variables in the models that had the most explanatory power.